 Redditor Gets Upset With Her Mom For Buying A Pet Bird When She Knew She Had A Phobia For Birds, Mom Laughs At Her Instead

-The OP's family had lots of talk about getting a new pet, but it ended with the likelihood of no new pet anytime soon.
+The OP's family had many discussions about getting a new pet, but it ended with the likelihood of no new pet anytime soon.
 One day, the OP came home from work only to find out that her mom and brother were going to get a new pet.

 The OP wouldn't have had a problem with this, but the pet was a bird, and she has a terrible phobia of birds.
-And everyone knows about this phobia—her mom, her brother, her entire family, including her friends.
+Everyone knows about this phobia—her mom, her brother, her entire family, including her friends.

 Fear of animals is known as zoophobia.
 Some people who suffer from zoophobia are terrified of all animals, while others are just afraid of one type of animal.

-Following a distressing encounter with animals, you might experience zoophobia.
-The phobia could also be a symptom of another anxiety disease.
+Following a distressing encounter with animals, one might experience zoophobia.
+The phobia could also be a symptom of another anxiety disorder.

-Ornithophobia is a particular phobia that focuses on birds, and that is what the OP has.
-Her mom didn't even try to help matters as she was laughing at the OP's face instead.
+Ornithophobia is a specific phobia that focuses on birds, and that is what the OP has.
+Her mom didn't even try to help matters, as she was laughing in the OP's face instead.

 The OP writes